 This segment of East Pine Street is posted 45 mph and classified as an urban minor arterial.
 It has 6-foot bike lanes from the I-5 northbound ramps to Table Rock Road and 0 to 2-foot shoulders east of Table Rock Road with an ADT of 15,000.
 Its current LTS is 4, which is uncomfortable for most riders.
+The following alternatives were developed to address this deficiency:

-- Widen to provide 6-foot bike lanes consistent with County standards (consistent with Draft Bicycle Network map). - Widen to provide 7-feet buffered bike lanes.
+- Widen to provide 6-foot bike lanes consistent with County standards (consistent with Draft Bicycle Network map). - Widen to provide 7-feet buffered bike lanes. - Install a shared use path along the north side of the roadway that connects to the Bear Creek Greenway Trail.
+This alternative is consistent with the recommendations in the I-5 Exit 33 (Central Point) IAMP.